How Rendine Constructions builds 'wow' into every project

 Our process begins with gaining an understanding of the elements that are important to the client and identifying opportunities to enhance them, as well as identifying any factors that could affect our ability to deliver.
 This information guides our quality control, procurement planning and program design.
 Our customers can relax, safe in the knowledge we are doing all the worrying for them.

-We accept the challenge to add a unique stamp to every project we build.
+We work with our architectural partners to add a unique stamp to every project we build.
 That design flair may be a reflection of the client's own style, the company's own history or function, or take cues from the surrounding built or natural environment.

-At Whittington Primary School, in Geelong, we delivered a substantial new-build in 2019 (again designed by 3iD Architecture), effectively creating a beautiful new school on the existing site at a project cost of $6 million.
+At Whittington Primary School, in Geelong, we delivered a substantial new-build in 2019 (in conjunction with 3iD Architecture), effectively creating a beautiful new school on the existing site at a project cost of $6 million.

 This included classrooms, administration areas, an auditorium with a canteen, music and art rooms, plus an indoor sports court.
 A large civil and landscaping package completed the transformation by adding four stunning courtyards.
 The result rejuvenated not only the school's ageing facilities, but also the entire community.